“Certain flaws are necessary for the whole. It would seem strange if old friends lacked certain quirks.”

 It's an issue that can hold you back in life.
 Not only from achieving and finishing what you want.

 But sometimes from even getting started.
-While at the same time draining your self-esteem and getting you stuck in a negative spiral where it can become harder and harder to start moving forward.
+While at the same time draining your self-esteem, causing self-doubt and getting you stuck in a negative spiral where it can become harder and harder to start moving forward.

 So today I'd like to share 6 things that have helped me – and still helps me to this day – with this destructive and distracting thought habit.